wbstack/deploy/k8s/cmd/backups/README.md

+# Backups

-Some commands make temp backups, and this is where it dumps them
+Some commands make temporary backups, and this is where they get dumped.